 Additionally, Arepera serves delicious Venezuelan arepas, vegetarian and otherwise.
 It’s a great meal idea for those traveling to Mindo on a budget.
 They’re only $2 and very filling!

 Oh, and when in Mindo, don’t forget to try the local chocolate! 🍫

 Mindo Ecuador Travel Tips

-When planning a trip to Mindo, there are actually quite a few travel tips that may prove helpful.
+When planning a trip to Mindo, Ecuador, there are actually quite a few travel tips that should prove helpful.
 So here’s some advice to know before you go.

 We’d suggest nature lovers to spend as long as you can realistically budget into an Ecuador itinerary.

 For those on a quick trip, it is possible to visit many of these attractions within two days in Mindo.